Twists of Pl\"ucker coordinates as dimer partition functions: Abstract

 \section{Abstract}

 The homogeneous coordinate ring of the Grassmannian $\Gr_{k,n}$ has a cluster structure defined in terms of planar diagrams known as Postnikov diagrams.
 The cluster corresponding to such a diagram consists entirely of Pl\"{ucker} coordinates.
-We introduce a twist map on $\Gr_{k,n}$, related to the BFZ-twist, and give an explicit Laurent expansion for the twist of an arbitrary Pl\"{u}cker coordinate, in terms of the cluster variables associated with a fixed Postnikov diagram.
+We introduce a twist map on $\Gr_{k,n}$, related to the Berenstein-Fomin-Zelevinsky-twist, and give an explicit Laurent expansion for the twist of an arbitrary Pl\"{u}cker coordinate in terms of the cluster variables associated with a fixed Postnikov diagram.
 The expansion arises as a (scaled) dimer partition function of a weighted version of the bipartite graph dual to the Postnikov diagram, modified by a boundary condition determined by the Pl\"{u}cker coordinate.
+We also relate the twist map to a maximal green sequence.